great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_in_databricks.md

   ]}>
   <TabItem value="file">

-  #### TODO: Insert file instructions here
   Here we will create and store a [Checkpoint](../reference/checkpoints_and_actions.md) for our batch, which we can use to [Validate](../reference/validation.md) and run post-validation actions.
 Check out our docs on "Validating your data" for more info on how to customize your Checkpoints.

-  First we create the Checkpoint configuration mirroring our `batch_request` configuration above and using the Expectation Suite we created.:
+  First we create the Checkpoint configuration mirroring our `batch_request` configuration above and using the Expectation Suite we created:

   ```python
   checkpoint_config = """